Classic Bread and Butter Pudding

 - 100 grams dried fruit e.g. raisins, saltanas, cranberries, chopped apricots etc

-- 3 tbsp alcohol of your choice optional
+- 3 tbsp brandy or other alcohol of your choice, optional

 - 10 slices white bread